Xianlai/architectural_plan_generator/README.md

 # Searching
 Given the objective function, we want to find a plan state with high objective value.
 We can use different searching strategies in local search domain.

-# Script Files

-**architectural_plan_generator.py**: This is the entry point of this project.
-Run this file to get agent started.

-- **Geometrical Classes:**
-    - **Plan.py**: The file implements plan objects and associated methods.
-    - **Room.py**: The file implements room objects and associated methods.
-    - **Grid.py**: The file implements grid objects and associated methods
-    - **Wall.py**: The file implements wall objects and associated methods

-- **Non-geometrical Classes**
-    - **ObjectiveFunction.py**: objective function and constraints
-    - **FunctionModel.py**: function model learned from criteria learning part.
-    - **Transition.py**: the class implements the transition model and available actions.

-For details of classes, see [Documentations](https://github.com/Xianlai/architectural_plan_generator/blob/Xianlai/Documentations.md)